hmohdarafat/video-study-script/README.md

 ## Running script column (Timer + Open video file)
 Run the command from the same location you ran the video-study command (where the .csv was generated)

+# Future features
+- Speed should not always be half.
+It should be how much speed increase you can do before you can no longer understand what the person in the video is saying.
+Input that multiplier (1.1/1.2/1.3 ...
+2.0/2.1/2.2 etc.) and that should tell you how long it will take to finish in challenge time.